seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 O, sir, let it not trouble you.

 **LUCULLUS**
-My noble lord,—
+My noble lord,--

 **TIMON**
 Ah, my good friend, what cheer?

 **LUCULLUS**
-My most honourable lord, I am e'en sick of shame,
+My most honorable lord, I am e'en sick of shame,
 that, when your lordship this other day sent to me,
 I was so unfortunate a beggar.